microsoft/vscode-docs/docs/getstarted/userinterface.md

 * `kb(workbench.action.nextEditor)` go to the right editor.
 * `kb(workbench.action.previousEditor)` go to the left editor.
-* `kb(workbench.action.openNextRecentlyUsedEditorInGroup)` open the next editor in the editor group MRU list.
-* `kb(workbench.action.openPreviousRecentlyUsedEditorInGroup)` open the previous editor in the editor group MRU list.
+* `kb(workbench.action.quickOpenPreviousRecentlyUsedEditorInGroup)` open the previous editor in the editor group MRU list.
 * `kb(workbench.action.focusFirstEditorGroup)` go to the leftmost editor group.
 * `kb(workbench.action.focusSecondEditorGroup)` go to the center editor group.
 * `kb(workbench.action.focusThirdEditorGroup)` go to the rightmost editor group.